rust-lang/book/second-edition/nostarch/chapter10.md

 println!("1 new tweet: {}", tweet.summary());
 ```

-This will print `1 new tweet: (Read more from @horse_ebooks...)`.
+This prints `1 new tweet: (Read more from @horse_ebooks...)`.

 Note that it is not possible to call the default implementation from an
-overridden implementation.
+overridding implementation of that same method.

 ### Trait Bounds

-Now that we’ve defined traits and implemented those traits on types, we can use
+Now that you've learned how to define traits and implement those traits on
-traits with generic type parameters.
-We can constrain generic types so that
+types, we can cover how to use traits with generic type parameters.
+We can use
-rather than being any type, the compiler will ensure that the type will be
+*trait bounds* to constrain generic types to ensure the type will be limited to
-limited to those types that implement a particular trait and thus have the
+those that implement a particular trait and behavior.
-behavior that we need the types to have.
-This is called specifying *trait
-bounds* on a generic type.

-For example, in Listing 10-12, we implemented the `Summarizable` trait on the
+For example, in Listing 10-13, we implemented the `Summarizable` trait on the
 types `NewsArticle` and `Tweet`.
 We can define a function `notify` that calls
 the `summary` method on its parameter `item`, which is of the generic type `T`.
-To be able to call `summary` on `item` without getting an error, we can use
+To be able to call `summary` on `item` without getting an error that the
+generic type `T` doesn’t implement the method `summary`, we can use trait
-trait bounds on `T` to specify that `item` must be of a type that implements
+bounds on `T` to specify that `item` must be of a type that implements the
-the `Summarizable` trait:
+`Summarizable` trait:

 ```
 pub fn notify<T: Summarizable>(item: T) {